nushell/nushell.github.io/commands/docs/dfr_implode.md

 ---
-title: dfr list
+title: dfr implode
 categories: |
   expression
-version: 0.79.0
+version: 0.80.0
 expression: |
   Aggregates a group to a Series
 usage: |